Mere Sands Wood Nature Reserve

 Autumn and winter mark the arrival of overwintering birds like charming teal, handsome pintail and comical shoveler.
 Other water birds like little grebes, kingfisher, goosander and bittern have all drawn crowds in recent years, while the lakes and reedbeds also support water rail, reed buntings, goldeneye, pochard, gadwall and more.
 In all, over 170 bird species have been seen on the reserve, and 60 are known to have bred.

 But Mere Sands Wood isn’t just a birder’s paradise – mammal-lovers will relish the opportunity to try and spot roe deer, stoats and foxes as they creep through the broadleaved and conifer woodland.
-A mature Scots pine plantation supports a small population of red squirrels, while water voles inhabit the ditches bordering the neighbouring arable land.
+Water voles inhabit the ditches bordering the neighbouring arable land.

 A mosaic of habitats including heaths and sandy, wet meadows encourages an impressive array of plants to flourish.
 Wildflowers like marsh helleborine, golden dock, yellow bartsia and lesser centaury add stunning splashes of colour, while the pink hues of common spotted, early and southern marsh orchids contrast beautifully with buttery yellow-wort.